frederic-perez/AmE-dictionary/data/idioms.md

 __snatch (someone) from the jaws of death__ To rescue someone at the last moment from near or certain death.
 __snatch the pebble__ _v_ :dart: To fully grasp the meaning of a concept or developed a skill to a high degree of proficiency, often that rivals some specific expert. _OH from a student: “it’s like the code is in a perpetual state of waiting to be refactored.”
 You have snatched the pebble from my hand._
 __snow in__ (snowed in) __2__ To cause someone or something to be unable to leave a building or area due to the snow.
 Often used in passive constructions.
 In this usage, a noun or pronoun can be used between “snow” and “in.” _We were snowed in for several days, with only a small cupboard’s worth of food to subsist on._
+__snow on the mountain__ Silver, grey, or white hair on one’s head, as due to aging. _Sure, there’s a bit of snow on the mountain, but I still lead as adventurous a life as I ever have!_
 __snug as a bug__
 __so much so that__ To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
 __so much so__ :three::hammer: _So much so that working with animals has become one of his passions._
 __soak up__
+__soaked to the bone__ Extremely or completely wet, especially through one’s clothing. _I can’t believe you pushed me into the pool!
+Now I have to walk home soaked to the bone!_
 __something is rotten in the state of Denmark__
 __something or other__ Something unspecified; one thing or another. _A messenger came by and dropped off something or other at the front desk._
 __sort it out__ :three: __2__ _Fig._ To study a problem and figure it out. _I can’t sort this out without some more time.
 Let’s sort out this mess and settle it once and for all._
 __sort out__ __2__ To understand or resolve a problem or conflict.
 A noun or pronoun can be used between “sort” and “out.” _I’ve spent nearly an hour on this math problem, but I still can’t sort it out._
+__sounding board__ A person or group with whom one discusses an idea, plan, or suggestion in order to evaluate its strengths, acceptability, feasibility, practicality, etc. _My friend John and I really know each other’s skills and interests, so whenever one of us has an idea for a new project, we use the other as a sounding board._
 __sour grapes__ Criticism or disparagement of that which one cannot have.
 The phrase originated in one of Aesop’s fables, in which a fox that cannot reach some grapes deems them sour and therefore undesirable. _He always mocks sports cars as being really impractical, but it’s just sour grapes, if you ask me._
 __speak of the devil__ _v_ :dart: Mention someone’s name who just then appears.
 __speak up__ __1__ To speak loud enough to be audible: _Speak up—I can’t hear you._ __2__ To speak without fear or hesitation: _You have to speak up if you want something._